bcleonard/100daysofexercise/r5-log.md

 # 100 Days Of Exercise - Round 5 Log

+### Round 05 Day 36: Saturday, January 25, 2020

+##Today's Progress##:  Did a 2 mile & 3.5 mile hike.

+**Thoughts**:  I haven't been recording my exercise (what little there is of it).
+I decided to keep going as apposed to starting a new log

 ### Round 05 Day 35: Thursday, October 31, 2019

 ##Today's Progress##:  walked Harley for over 30 minutes